 There is a breaker board in the port rear closeout adjacent to the engine compartment.
-The black board contains four (4) breakers or five (5) if the boat is equipped with the optional stern thruster.
+The black board contains four (4) breakers.
 If the Power Wedge III will not operate, verify that the supplemental breakers located in the port rear storage compartment are properly set.